anotak/mag_patch/docs/registers-explanation.md

 00 here is ignored
 e0 is the destination

-so let's say EE had both 1.7 in them, then register E0 gets set to 1.0 (true) otherwise register E0 gets set to 0.0 (false)
+so let's say FF and EE had both 1.7 in them, then register E0 gets set to 1.0 (true) otherwise register E0 gets set to 0.0 (false)

 ## 66_13 is a unary operation with a register